StackVista/stackstate-docs/configure/topology/event-handlers.md

 * `event.nodes` - returns the list of node ids of all the components (usually just one) that were related to the problem before it was resolved.
 * `event.superProblemIds` - returns the list of problem IDs that now contain the subsumed problem.

-**Event** properties return details of a received event and vary for the different event types.
-Note that the default parameter name is`event`, this can be modified if you choose.

-* `event.getCauseId` - returns the UUID of the event that triggered the health state change.
-* `event.getTriggeredTimestamp` - returns the time \(epoch in ms\) at which the state change occurred.
-* `event.getNewStateRef` - returns an object representing the current state of the element.
-For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
-* `event.getOldStateRef` - returns an object representing the previous state of the element.
-For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
-* `event.getStateChanges` - returns the chain of elements through which the health state change propagated.
-For PropagatedHealthStateChangedEvents only.

 ### Plugins for synchronous functions

 Synchronous event handler functions use plugins to send notifications to external systems.
 The following plugins are available for use in custom event handler functions: